 - Thrive Causemetics Foundation

 - Transamerica Foundation

-Donations of a minimum of $25,000 in cash or budget-relieving in-kind per year
+Supporters in the Gold category provide a minimum donation of $25,000 in cash or budget-relieving in-kind per year.

 - Bake Me a Wish

 - Boy Scouts of America, Michigan Crossroads Council

 - Fifth Generation Inc – Tito’s Handmade Vodka

 - Girl Scouts Eastern WA and Northern ID

 - Safeway Foundation